fdebef/Gridact/README.md

 *Example:*
 `cellRender: (cellValue, rowData) => if (rowData.volume) > 10 return 'TOO HIGH' else return cellValue`

+**Special attention on circular objects as cellRender:**
+You can pass function returning React Components to cellRender (e.g. `input select` in table head).
+As GridAct uses on row level custom property change evalution (React.memo, or formerly known as ComponentShouldUpdate), if you pass in cellRender circular objects other then React Component , application with crash.
+For common use this should not limit you.

 #### tableHead (!changed in version 0.6.0 - previously "name")
 Type: string **\<mandatory\>**<br>
 Name of column in table header